 After spending three decades at Atlantic Records/Warner Music Group and wanting to pursue new challenges, Linda was appointed as a Special Advisor to Time Warner’s Chairman and CEO, Jerry Levin, and President and COO, Dick Parsons, on music-related special projects, events and issues.
 Known for her unique blend of skills and experience, Linda is especially respected for the strong relationships she has built with artists and industry colleagues throughout her long tenure in the music business.
 She has been a founding member of, or assisted in restructuring many industry boards and organizations, combining her widely-known active participation and key developmental skills with her experience and knowledge.
 In recent years, she has resigned from most boards in order to put all of her time and efforts into the continuing growth of the Songwriters Hall of Fame, of which she was elected President in 2001 and President and CEO in 2011.

-Among the honors bestowed upon her for her unique contributions to the recording industry and for her numerous philanthropic efforts are the Recording Academy’s New York Heroes Award, Dick Clark’s National Foundation’s Music Founders Club Award, The Elaine Kaufman Cultural Center’s Distinguished Service Award and The YWCA’s Women Achievers Award.
+Among the honors bestowed upon her for her unique contributions to the recording industry and for her numerous philanthropic efforts are the Recording Academy’s New York Heroes Award, The Latin Songwriters Hall of Fame’s La Musa Founders Award, Dick Clark’s National Foundation’s Music Founders Club Award, The Elaine Kaufman Cultural Center’s Distinguished Service Award and The YWCA’s Women Achievers Award.